How long is Omicron’s incubation period?

 Omicron has been detected in at least 89 countries to date, with the likes of the Netherlands, Germany and South Korea reimposing lockdown measures to slow its spread.

-The UK has recorded 14 deaths from the new variant so far and 45,145 confirmed cases at the time of writing, according to the UK Health Security Agency, while overall Covid cases have more than doubled, rocketing to a pandemic high of 93,045 last Friday.
+The UK has recorded 14 deaths from the new variant so far and more than 60,000 confirmed cases at the time of writing, according to the UK Health Security Agency, while overall Covid cases have more than doubled, rocketing to a pandemic high of 93,045 last Friday.

 One thing that has become clear over the last few weeks is how the Omicron variant differs from the original Covid strain.